1chavez1/portfolio/README.md

   <|assistant|> Alright, here is a quick overview.
 AI and agriculture go hand in hand because it is widely recognized that the use of digital technologies in agriculture has a positiveimpact on product quality, productivity, and labor stability.
 The use of AI in agriculture has a number of benefits for farmers, some of which include improved yield, quality, and distribution; improved water efficiency; improved pest and disease management; and improved professional service.

 **Deploy API for this model and front-end service**
 - I deployed an API with flask and also the front-end.
-This is how it looks in Docker.
+This is how it looks my ChatBot in Docker.

-- Chatbot in Docker

 ![Demo GIF](assets/chatbot.gif)